GPlay97/hue-node-telegram/README.md

 ### Telegram
 Now - try it with telegram.
 Currently there are only two commands supported.
 More will be added soon.
+Before you can use the Telegram Bot, you will need to whitelist your user ID - otherwise you are not allowed to use the commands.
+This prevents others from unauthorized access.
+To do so, enter your Telegram user ID within the `config.json` file within the `AUTHORIZED_TELEGRAM` array.
+If you do not know your ID, just try to use one of the listed commands below.
+The bot will tell you, that you don't have permissions - and furthermore give you your user ID.

 #### Turn on the lights
 Send `/on` to your personal connected Telegram Bot.